ferraridamiano/units_converter/README.md

 This package is used by [Converter NOW](https://github.com/ferraridamiano/ConverterNOW)!

-The documentation is structured in examples of incresing complexity.
+The documentation is structured in examples of increasing complexity.
 But don't worry, in most cases you will only need the first examples.

 ## Table of Contents
 - [Convert a unit to another unit (the easy way)](#convert-a-unit-to-another-unit-the-easy-way)